ahmmedsabbirbd/book/README.md

 ## Description

-The book is a simple Laravel project.
+The book is a simple Laravel project and updated versioin.
 I include Routing practice, Folder Structure, and Laravel Installation.

 ## Features
 | Key Features                | Description                                                  |